[python, data science, data, programming, manipulation, analysis, tutorial]

 Overview

-We introduce you to Python, with the fundamental basics which prepare you to start using and experimenting with this cool programming language yourself!
-Once you understand the basics, the opportunities of Python are almost infinite.
+We introduce you to Python, starting with the fundamental basics to help you begin experimenting with this cool programming language yourself!
+Once you understand these essentials, the opportunities of Python are almost infinite.
+This guide covers:

 Variables